iotivity/IoTivity-Getting-Started/pre-Jan-21-md/gsg-kit.md

    ```
    ssh pi@ipaddress #use IP address from previous step
    ```

-5. Supply the password when prompted.
+4. Supply the password when prompted.
 Default login:
    *username* **pi**
    *password* **raspberry**

    ![ssh prompt](/Images/ssh-prompt.png)

 You’re now ready to install IoTivity code and samples.

 ## Install IoTivity and Pi Samples

-1. Continuing on your development PC, from the SSH prompt, go to the home directory and install IoTivity:
+1. From the SSH prompt, go to the home directory and install IoTivity:

    ```
    cd ~